KCL-BMEIS/OOP/week3A.md

 ```
 --

-Returning a non-owning view or reference to a local variable is a common mistake!
+Returning a non-owning view or reference to a function scope, local variable is a common mistake!
 - this applies to any non-owning reference or similar construct

 ---